Exit Search

 Step 2 - Detox the system, provide minerals

-At this point, you have the option to wait for the hair test results or start your best friend on an herbal liver detox, LiverTune,and a plant-based mineral supplement.
+At this point, you have the option to wait for the hair test results or start your best friend on an herbal liver detox, LiverTune, and a plant-based mineral supplement.
 If your dog stops eating dirt, it means that toxicity and deficiency were the main problems.
-If the habit continues, here is what you can do.
+If the habit continues, follow the next step.

 Step 3 - Rule out indigestion

-To learn more about preparing raw or cooked food, sign up for our free raw and cooked diet course here.
+To discover more about how to feed a raw or cooked diet to your dog, sign up for our free raw and cooked diet course.

-Step 4 - Correct vitamin deficiencies and add high potency probiotics
+Step 4 - Correct vitamin deficiencies and rebalance the gut

-Indigestion and eating soil can also be caused by vitamin deficiencies, especially B complex and Vitamin B12, as well as imbalances of the intestinal flora, which can be corrected by high-potency probiotics.
+Indigestion and eating soil can also be caused by vitamin deficiencies, especially B complex and Vitamin B12, as well as gut imbalances, which can be corrected by high-potency canine probiotics.

 The paradox is that all-natural, whole-food based vitamins help address soil eating, but the majority of vitamins are synthetic and can exacerbate a soil eating habit.